 The Company's reclamation provision relates to the eventual removal of an exploration camp at the Lac de Gras project in the Northwest Territories.
 The provision has been calculated based on the estimated reclamation cost and discounted back to its present value.
 The Company has applied a 1% discount rate with the assumption that the reclamation will be settled between 2025 - 2026.
-As at October 31, 2024 the reclamation provision on a discounted basis is estimated to be \$196,973 and on an undiscounted basis is \$199,800.
+As at January 31, 2025 the reclamation provision and related security deposit were assigned to LiFT in connection with its purchase of the LDG lithium property.